 1980-2000

-BoraJet was founded by Bora Yılmaz (b 1949 - age 75 in 2024), a legendary race driver 1970-1981, considered to be one of Formula One racing’s greatest drivers of all time.
-After completing his racing career, Mr Yılmaz started BoraJet in 1982.
+BoraJet was founded by Bora Yılmaz (b 1949), a legendary race driver whose career spanned 1970-1981; he was considered to be one of Formula One racing’s greatest drivers of all time.

 Final Years of Bora Yılmaz’s Racing Career

-At the 1980 Monaco Grand Prix Mr Yılmaz’s racing car was brutally sideswiped by a competitor, such that it spun out and sent his race car plunging headlong several meters down an incline, catching fire along the way.
-After a devastating crash at the bottom of the incline, Mr Yılmaz was miraculously able extract himself and escape from the burning car, walking away under his own power before collapsing by a roadside.
-He had sustained several broken bones, a few burns, and internal injuries that required several months of convalescence in Italy so he could recover.
-Several months later, Mr Yılmaz elected to retire from racing at the age of 32, at the behest of his family.
-His racing career featured 170 starts, 25 wins, 54 podiums and 3 championships.
+During the 1980 Monaco Grand Prix Mr Yılmaz’s racing car was brutally sideswiped by a competitor, such that it spun out and sent his race car plunging headlong several meters down an incline, catching fire along the way.
+After a devastating crash at the bottom of the incline, Mr Yılmaz was somehow able extract himself and escape from the burning car and walk away under his own power before collapsing by a roadside.
+Having sustained numerous broken bones, burns, and internal injuries, he required several months of convalescence in Italy to recover.

 Since retiring, Mr Yılmaz has continued to attend Grand Prix races wherever possible.
-In 2005 he also founded the successful BoraJet Racing Formula One racing team, a highly competitive enterprise that has attracted top shelf racers and routinely ranks among the best 5 racing teams in the sport.
+In 2005 he founded the successful BoraJet Racing Formula One racing team, a highly competitive enterprise that has attracted top shelf racers and routinely ranks among the best 5 racing teams in the sport.

 BoraJet Startup and Early Years

-The airline's official logo was a cartoon drawing of his dog, Kral (Turkish: King), a lovable Kangal Shepherd who tagged along with Mr Yılmaz throughout much of his racing career and became his racing mascot.
-Bora loved Kral so much he had a 3 m/10 ft bronze statue made of him, which now sits in front of BoraJet's offices at İzmir Airport.
+In 1982, Bora Yılmaz established BoraJet Airlines (Turkish: BoraJet Havayolları), financing it in part with his accumulated fortune from car racing.
+For the airline's official logo he selected a cartoon drawing of his dog, Kral (Turkish: King), a lovable Kangal Shepherd who tagged along with Mr Yılmaz through much of his racing career and had became his F1 racing mascot.
+Bora loved Kral so much he had a 10 ft / 3 m bronze statue of him placed in front of BoraJet's offices at İzmir Airport.

 MD-80 Aircraft Growth

-In keeping with Mr Yılmaz’s preference for airliners using a T-tail empennage configuration, in 1984 BoraJet began taking delivery of newer with McDonnell Douglas MD-82 jets and their later variants, including the MD-83 and MD-88.
+In keeping with Mr Yılmaz’s preference for airliners using a T-tail empennage configuration, in 1984 BoraJet began taking delivery of newer generation McDonnell Douglas MD-82 jets and their later variants, including the MD-83 and MD-88.
 The airline remained an all-Douglas carrier, flying the DC-9 and MD-8x aircraft exclusively for the remainder of the 20th century, until McDonnell Douglas merged with Boeing in 1997.

 In 2000, BoraJet replaced its original red cheatline livery with an updated tail and fuselage design that displayed the name BORAJET in billboard style, while also modernizing the appearance of the company’s Kral dog logo to make Kral appear less sad and more dignified.
-Beginning in the early 2000s, BoraJet had also started to incorporate the new Boeing 717-200 (formerly MD-95s) into its fleet, preferring them overwhelmingly despite acquiring an occasional Boeing 737-700 along the way.

-Transition to All-Airbus Fleet
+Transitioning to An All-Airbus Fleet

-While the company was satisfied with the Boeing 717s, in 2005 BoraJet decided to begin a transition to Airbus aircraft to increase the number of passengers carried per flight.
+While the company was satisfied with the Boeing 717s, in 2005 BoraJet decided to begin a transition towards Airbus aircraft to increase the number of passengers carried per flight.
 They began acquiring Airbus A320-200s and Airbus A321-200s, mostly on lease, while retiring their DC-9s, MD-80s and Boeing 737-700 aircraft accordingly.
 By 2014 the airline had transformed into an all-Airbus fleet except for the remaining Boeing 717s.
 The 717s were originally supposed to be phased out by 2016, but they actually remained with the airline much later than planned, not leaving the line until 2022.

 Expansion to Antalya-AYT